 - the Decision by the SPS Committee on notification of determination of the recognition of equivalence of SPS measures (G/SPS/7/Rev.2/Add.1)

 - the text of the SPS Agreement itself.

 The WTO Secretariat wishes to express its deep gratitude to the Government of New Zealand for their assistance in developing this handbook.

 While the word “transparency” is often used in the context of the WTO it is not specifically defined.
 In the SPS Agreement it appears in two places, in the title of Article 7 (Transparency) and in the title of Annex B (Transparency of sanitary and phytosanitary regulations).

-“significantly improved transparency”1 and that this was illustrated by a progressive and more comprehensive implementation of notification obligations.
+The notion of transparency is closely linked to the provisions surrounding notification procedures.
+In reviewing the SPS Agreement during 1998, the Committee noted that Members had “significantly improved transparency”1 and that this was illustrated by a progressive and more comprehensive implementation of notification obligations.
 It is notable that in the WTO Analytical Index2 a link is made directly from the term “transparency” to the “notification requirements”.